microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 ### ~avatar avatar

-Science: We now need to use the micro:bit to Analyze Data and chart for the strength of the acceleration.
+Data Analysis: We now need to use the micro:bit to Analyze Data and chart for the strength of the acceleration.

 ### ~

-# Science Steps
+# Data Analysis Steps

 ## 7.